Tochemey/ego/readme.md

 The version format is as follows:

 - The `MAJOR` part of the version will stay at `v3` for the meantime.
 - The `MINOR` part of the version will cater for any new _features_, _breaking changes_ with a note on the breaking changes.
-- The `PATCH` part of the version will cater for dependencies upgrades, bug fixes, security patches and co.
+- The `PATCH` part of the version will cater for dependency upgrades, bug fixes, security patches, and co.

 The versioning will remain like `v3.x.x` until further notice.
 The current version is **`v3.4.0`**